Green-Software-Foundation/if/specs/impact-graph.md

 └── Cache Servers <- class IntelVM extends IMI -> Intel IMM.
 ```

-If later on we wanted to use another IMM, perhaps the Cloud Carbon Footprint IMM, we would

-1. install the CCF package
-2. import it
-3. use the CCF class instead of the Boavista class.

 All IMPs expose the same class Interface (IMI) so can be swapped in and out easily.